 Our Patient Population

-CHIP Biobank has close to 6000 participants and over 4000 tissue samples.
+CHIP has over 6000 participants and over 4000 tissue samples.
 Our biorepository began enrolling patients in the Fall of 2013, and has helped researchers learn more about different types of cardiovascular diseases.

 We are currently enrolling patients who have one or more of the following diagnoses or demographics: